aldamd/Learning-C-/README.md

 ## JumpIt.cpp
 A recursive implementation of the game of "Jump It".
 Returns the lowest cost of a game board represented and passed as an array.

+## LinkedListPayments.cpp
+Given a space delimited text file containing in the format of (Amount of Money Paid, First Name, Middle Name/Initial [Optional], Last Name), prints out a step-by-step list of instructions of how to reimburse everyone given the name of the person and the amount of money paid.
+Utilizes a Linked List for the solution.

 ## MoreEvenThanOdd.cpp
 Prompts the user to input a positive integer n, and prints all numbers from 1 to n that have nmore even digits than odd digits.